stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/parameters-management.md

 :::

 ## Global parameters
-`Global parameters` are created by the super-administrator of your server and are common to every group.
+`Global parameters` are created by the super-administrator of your server and are common to every team.
 Global parameters are useful to search into [Public records](/laboratory-information-management-system/search-record.html#search-into-public-records).

 ## Expiry date parameter
 If you want your parameter to be an expiry date, select `Expiry date` under `Type` when you create the parameter.